Deadline looms for expats in Spain to return to UK under new Brexit rules | ITV News

 A Brexit deadline is looming that could see thousands of Britons who made EU countries their homes forced to return to the UK.

-UK nationals who have not been granted residential status or those who arrived after the transition period ended on January 1, will have to return to Britain by March 31.
+UK nationals who have not formalised their residency or those who arrived after the transition period ended on January 1, will have to return to Britain by March 31.

 With the UK no longer an EU-member, British citizens are allowed to live in Schengen countries for up to 90-days in a six-month period without a visa.

-This could also affect UK citizens who missed the December 31 deadline to apply for residency.

-With the coronavirus pandemic causing delays at regional authorities, it is estimated that thousands of Brits who made countries like Spain their home for several years who have not yet obtained residential status, could be forced to return to the UK.
+With the coronavirus pandemic causing delays at regional authorities, thousands of Brits who made countries like Spain their home for several years are still waiting to hear whether they can stay in the country, telling us they fear being forced to return to the UK.

 John Shiers, who has lived in Spain for more than two years, was one of those that missed the deadline to apply for residency and faces having to return to the UK.